-During 2015 Insight Investment Management (Global) Limited (Insight) has been responsible for investing the majority of the syndicate's US dollar, sterling and euro assets within fixed income portfolios.
-Insight began investing the syndicate's surplus sterling funds in a fixed income portfolio in August 2015.
-Lloyd's Treasury and Investment Management (LTIM) manages the syndicate's Canadian dollar assets in the regulated trust funds also within a fixed income portfolio.
-The performance of each of these portfolios is measured with reference to appropriate benchmarks.
+During 2016 Insight Investment Management (Global) Limited ('Insight') have been responsible for investing the majority of the syndicate's US dollar, euro and sterling assets within a fixed income portfolio.
+Lloyd's treasury manages the syndicate's Canadian dollar assets in the regulated trust funds within a fixed income portfolio.
+The performances of these assets are measured with reference to an appropriate benchmark.

-In addition to the fixed income portfolios, Insight managed approximately 18% of the syndicate's assets in a selection of multi asset absolute return funds that qualify as Undertakings for the Collective Investment of Transferable Securities (UCITS).
-The objective of the investment in these funds is to optimise investment returns consistent with capital preservation and liquidity within regulatory constraints, whilst using assets that give diversification from the fixed income portfolio.
+In addition to the fixed income portfolios, Insight managed approximately 18% of the syndicate's assets in a selection of multi asset absolute return funds within a UCITS structure.
+The objectives of these funds are to optimise investment returns consistent with capital preservation and liquidity, within regulatory constraints, whilst using assets that would give diversification from the fixed income portfolio.

-The assets under management within the Insight absolute return mandate consisted primarily of allocations to both the euro and US dollar denominated Emerging Market Debt, Currency, Credit and Equity Market Neutral funds.
-A performance target of achieving 325 basis points in excess of three month LIBID was set with a related value at risk budget over a one month period under normal market conditions.
-The target and risk budgets were set with reference to the level of funds invested with Insight and the other assets within the overall portfolio of the syndicate.
+The assets under management within the Insight absolute return mandate consisted primarily of allocations to the euro BNY Mellon absolute return bond fund, from October 2016, and both the euro and US dollar denominated Emerging Market Debt, Currency, Credit and Equity Market Neutral funds.
+Performance targets of achieving 300 to 325 basis points in excess of three month LIBID were set with a related value at risk budget over a one month period under normal market conditions.
+The target and risk budgets were set with reference to the level of funds invested with Insight and the other assets within the overall portfolio for the syndicate.